JawedAshraf/Deathray2/Deathray readme.txt

 Installation
 ============

-Copy the Deathray.dll to the "plugins" sub-folder of your installation of Avisynth.
+Copy the Deathray2.dll to the "plugins" sub-folder of your installation of Avisynth.

 De-installation
 ===============

-Delete the Deathray.dll from the "plugins" sub-folder of your installation of Avisynth.
+Delete the Deathray2.dll from the "plugins" sub-folder of your installation of Avisynth.